danomanion/Front-end-Developer-Interview-Questions/README.md

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?

+#### Interview Process
+- Douglas Crokfords thought on code and interviews.
+ - "I don't belive stunts as part of the interview process, what I like to do is bring in code they think is good code and review it.
+This is how you can tell what type of code they consider something good."

 #### HTML Questions:

 * What does a `doctype` do?